mazen93m/Flightify-2.0/Data Documentation/README.md

-Research_Data_Sources_5_17_22_(Kim).docx is contains the NOAA, Tower OPS, OpenWeather API instructions using updated instructions for obtaining an API key code from OpenWeather API.
-The product that produces the same output corresponding to the code is now called One Call Api 3.0 and should be the one users subscribe.
+Research_Data_Sources_5_17_22_(Kim).docx contains the NOAA, Tower OPS, and OpenWeather API instructions using updated instructions for obtaining an API key code from OpenWeather API.
+The product that produces the same output corresponding to the code is now called One Call Api 3.0 and should be the one users subscribe to.

 Research_Data_Sources_final_used_(Kim).docx contains the NOAA, Tower OPS, OpenWeather API instructions used for the project.